test

 Weston College of Further and Higher Education's roots can be traced back over 150 years, with the first documented educational building being built on the Knightstone Campus site by Archdeacon Henry Law in 1845.

-This building, the National School (later called St John's Church School), went though several changes before being closed in 1964 and demolished in 1966.
+This building, the National School (later called St John's Church School), went through several changes before being closed in 1964 and demolished in 1966.

-The nearby Hans Price designed School of Science and Art was opened in 1893 as a response to government educational reforms led by Sir Henry Cole which promoted the teaching of qualifications that would lead to the creation of skilled technicians and designers in order to maintain Great Britain's industrial dominance.
-The School of Science and Art was Grade 2 listed 100 years after its opening, and was refurbished and redeveloped by the College from a derelict state in 2012.
+The nearby Hans Price-designed School of Science and Art was opened in 1893 as a response to government educational reforms led by Sir Henry Cole which promoted the teaching of qualifications that would lead to the creation of skilled technicians and designers to maintain Great Britain's industrial dominance.
+The School of Science and Art was Grade 2 listed 100 years after its opening and was refurbished and redeveloped by the College from a derelict state in 2012.
 It is now used as the College's conference centre.

-Weston College's current Knightstone Campus cost around £550,000 to build (nearly £6 million in today's money), and was opened in September 1970.
+Weston College's current Knightstone Campus cost around £550,000 to build (nearly £6 million in today's money) and was opened in September 1970.
 The College's original design placed its front door on the first floor, accessible by an external staircase.
-The Knightstone Campus has undergone many changes, including an extension completed in 1998 which moved the College's main entrance from Knightstone Road to the adjacent Lower Church Road and brought it down to the ground floor to create an impressive, multi-story reception area.
+The Knightstone Campus has undergone many changes, including an extension completed in 1998 which moved the College's main entrance from Knightstone Road to the adjacent Lower Church Road and brought it down to the ground floor to create a multi-story reception area.

 Apply or find out more